hashicorp/gaudit/README.md

 - Added rules results to stats
 - Updated diff to exclude size/updated date
 - Updated the stats date output
+- Added list of teams on each repo
+- Added team command to list by team
+- Added team output for details and csv

 v0.1.1
 - Added a Stats command